EvidentSecurity/esp-sdk-java/docs/IntegrationsAmazonSNSApi.md

 String externalId = "externalId_example"; // String | The external ID for the IAM role String name = "name_example"; // String | Name of the integration
 String topic = "topic_example"; // String | The SNS topic arn
-String include = "include_example"; // String | Related objects that can be included in the response:  region, integration See Including Objects for more information.
+String include = "include_example"; // String | Related objects that can be included in the response:  integration See Including Objects for more information.
 Boolean allHighRisk = true; // Boolean | Send all high risk alerts Boolean allLowRisk = true; // Boolean | Send all low risk alerts Boolean allMediumRisk = true; // Boolean | Send all medium risk alerts